ASL University ►

 NOTES:

-CLOSE: The sign for "CLOSE" is almost the same as the sign for "CLOSE-DOOR" except that both hands do a shutting motion.
+CLOSE-[shut]: The general sign for "CLOSE" (that sounds like "kloze") is almost the same as the sign for "CLOSE-DOOR" except that in CLOSE-[shut] both hands do the shutting motion.

-COST: The sign "COST-(worth/value" is a variation of the sign IMPORTANT.
-"COST-(worth/value") taps two "F" hands together twice at the tips of the thumbs and index fingers.
+COST: The sign "COST-[worth/value]" is a variation of the sign IMPORTANT.
+COST-[worth/value] taps two "F" hands together twice at the tips of the thumbs and index fingers.
 (Which happens to be the ending position of the sign "important.")
 This can be used to ask: "What is that worth?" or "What is the cost of?"
+The main sign for COST-[fee] (the one done with an "X" hand) is used to mean things like: cost, fee, fine, tax, and price.

 Age of graduation: Certain students with disabilities (including Deaf students) have a legal right to remain in the public school system until the age of 21.
 Thus it is common for a Deaf student to graduate at age 21.